TroutTrout

 Base Topology.

 The base topology shows the Access Gate connected to the Edge Gateway.
-Key traffic, both north-south and east-west, can routed through the overlay for a "security loop".
+As the low-impact option, key traffic, both north-south and east-west, can be routed through the overlay for a "security loop", with no VLAN changes.
+For fuller coverage, deploy the Access Gate in-line so it carries the VLANs and trunks directly and acts as the gateway.

 Connection to Edge Gateway